Atan9/Utility-functions/README.md

-A collectio of utility functions
+A collectio of utility functions!

 # Examples